- Oncology and Haematology

 We take an honest, open and ethical approach to everything we do.

 We work as one team and support each other to maintain the highest professional standards.

 We continuously learn and improve to achieve the best outcomes for our patients and our hospital.

 Wish you were here..?
 Click here to find out more about our Hospital and what we have to offer

-The Norfolk and Norwich University Hospital is home to one of the largest Acute Oncology and Haematology services in the UK which recently scored 100% in our friends and family test.
+The Norfolk and Norwich University Hospital is home to one of the largest Acute and Palliative Oncology services in the UK which recently scored 100% in our friends and family test.
 The service, which is a centre of excellence, operates as one department covering Acute and Palliative care and has recently undergone a period of expansion and refurbishment.

-Due to this investment in patient care, we currently have newly created vacancies on both our dedicated Oncology ward and our brand new Haematology ward for Registered Nurses.
+Due to this investment in patient care, we currently have newly created vacancies on our dedicated Oncology ward for Registered Nurses.

-- The department is further supported by a 7 days a week acute oncology service with its own assessment and treatment area.
+The department is supported by a 7 days a week acute oncology service with its own assessment and treatment area.